vmware/vic-product/docs/user_doc/vic_vsphere_admin/vic_installation_prereqs.md

 Caveats and limitations:

 - VMware does not support the use of nested ESXi hosts, namely running ESXi in virtual machines.
 Deploying vSphere Integrated Containers Engine to a nested ESXi host is acceptable for testing purposes only.
-- If you deploy a virtual container host (VCH) onto an ESXi host that is not managed by vCenter Server, and you then move that host into a cluster, the VCH might not function correctly.
+- If you deploy a VCH onto an ESXi host that is not managed by vCenter Server, and you then move that host into a cluster, the VCH might not function correctly.

 ### ESXi Host Firewall Requirements <a id="firewall"></a>